-The AAMC is disappointed the Subcommittee last year once again proposed to reduce the limit on salaries that can be drawn from NIH extramural awards at Executive Level III of the Federal Executive Pay Scale.
+The AAMC thanks the Subcommittee for its efforts to retain the limit on salaries that can be drawn from NIH extramural awards at Executive Level II of the Federal Executive Pay Scale.
 Medical schools' and teaching hospitals' discretionary funds from clinical revenues and other sources have become increasingly constrained and less available to invest in research.
 If institutions and departments divert funds to compensate for a reduction in the salary limit, they have less funding for critical activities such as bridge funding to investigators between grants and start-up packages to young investigators to launch their research programs.
 A lower salary cap also will disproportionately affect physician investigators, who will be forced to make up salaries from clinical revenues, thus leaving less time for research.
 This may serve as a deterrent to their recruitment into research careers.
-The AAMC urges the Subcommittee to retain the limit at Executive Level II.
+The AAMC urges the Subcommittee to continue its efforts to retain the limit at Executive Level II.